SusamTmg/IT-SUPPORT-AND-SYSTEM-ADMIN-LABS/week02_ticketing_and_troubleshooting/03_sop-simulated-issues.md

 ---

 ## SOP 1: Clearing Stuck Print Jobs in Windows

-** Purpose**
+**Purpose**
 Resolve issues where print jobs are stuck in the queue due to a frozen or corrupted print spooler service.

-** Tools & Access Required**
+**Tools & Access Required**
 - Local or remote access to user’s device
 - Administrator rights
 - Familiarity with Windows Services and File Explorer

-** When to Use**
+**When to Use**
-- Print job stuck on “Printing” or “Error”
+- Print job status stuck on “Printing” or “Error”
-- Printer is online, with no hardware faults
+- Printer is online with no hardware faults
 - No paper jams or ink/toner issues

-** Procedure**
+**Procedure**
-1. Press `Win + R`, type `services.msc`, and press Enter
+1. Press `Win + R`, type `services.msc`, and press Enter.
-2. Locate the **Print Spooler** service
+2. Locate the **Print Spooler** service.
-3. Right-click → Restart
+3. Right-click the service and select **Restart**.
-4. While the service is stopped, go to:
+4. While the service is stopped, navigate to:
    `C:\Windows\System32\spool\PRINTERS`
-5. Delete all files in that folder
+5. Delete all files inside the folder.
-6. Reopen print queue:
-   Control Panel → Devices and Printers → Right-click printer → “See what’s printing”
+6. Go to **Control Panel > Devices and Printers**.
+7. Right-click the affected printer and select **See what’s printing**.
-7. Ask user to resend the print job
+8. Ask the user to resend the print job.

-** Post-Action – Verify Success**
+**Post-Action – Verify Success**
-- Print job leaves the queue
+- Print job is removed from the queue
-- Printer starts printing
+- Printer begins printing
-- User confirms success
+- User confirms issue is resolved

-** Escalation Criteria**
+**Escalation Criteria**
 - Spooler fails to restart
-- Printer unreachable (network issue)
+- Printer unreachable via network
-- Driver errors (e.g., “Driver unavailable”)
+- Error: "Driver unavailable" or similar driver issue

 ---

-##  SOP 2: Fixing Outlook Sync Issues (Clear OST Cache)
+## SOP 2: Fixing Outlook Inbox Not Syncing (Clear OST Cache)

-** Purpose**
+**Purpose**
-Resolve Outlook sync issues where the desktop app is connected but not receiving new emails.
+To resolve issues where the Outlook desktop app is connected but not receiving new emails.

-** Tools & Access Required**
+**Tools & Access Required**
 - Access to the user’s PC or remote session
-- Admin rights (to delete local files)
+- Admin rights to access and delete user data
-- Access to OWA for comparison
+- Access to Outlook Web App (OWA) for comparison

-** When to Use**
+**When to Use**
-- Outlook shows “Connected” but inbox not updating
+- Outlook shows “Connected” but no new emails appear
-- OWA shows new emails
+- OWA displays new emails
-- Restarting Outlook didn’t help

-** Procedure**
+- Issue is limited to one device

+**Procedure**
-1. Confirm Outlook status shows **Connected**
+1. Verify Outlook is showing “Connected”.
-2. Ask user to log into [OWA](https://outlook.office365.com)
+2. Ask user to log in to OWA (e.g., `https://outlook.office365.com`).
-3. If OWA shows latest emails:
+3. If new emails appear in OWA, proceed.
-   - Close Outlook
+4. Close Outlook completely.
-   - Navigate to:
+5. Navigate to:
    `C:\Users\[username]\AppData\Local\Microsoft\Outlook`
-   - Delete the `.ost` file (do not touch `.pst`)
+6. Delete the `.ost` file (do not delete `.pst`).
-   - Reopen Outlook
+7. Reopen Outlook and allow mailbox to resync.
-4. Allow Outlook to resync with server

-** Post-Action – Verify Success**
+**Post-Action – Verify Success**
-- New emails appear in inbox
+- Inbox syncs and new emails appear
-- Send test email and verify delivery
+- Test email is received successfully
-- No sync error messages
+- No sync-related errors appear

-** Escalation Criteria**
+**Escalation Criteria**
-- OWA also fails to update
+- OWA also not receiving emails
-- OST file won’t delete
-- Outlook fails to recreate OST
+- Outlook fails to recreate the OST file
+- Error: “Data file cannot be accessed”

 ---

-##  SOP 3: Resetting Locked or Expired User Account (Windows/AD)
+## SOP 3: Resetting a Locked or Expired User Account (Active Directory)

-** Purpose**
+**Purpose**
-Restore access for users locked out due to incorrect password attempts or expired credentials.
+To restore access for users locked out of their account due to multiple failed login attempts or password expiry.

-** Tools & Access Required**
+**Tools & Access Required**
-- Active Directory Users and Computers (ADUC)
+- Access to Active Directory Users and Computers (ADUC)
 - Helpdesk or Domain Admin rights
 - User’s full name or username

-** When to Use**
+**When to Use**
 - Login error: “Account locked” or “Password expired”
+- User cannot log in despite correct credentials
-- Account exists in AD
+- Account exists in Active Directory
-- User failed multiple login attempts

-** Procedure**
+**Procedure**
-1. Open ADUC
+1. Open **Active Directory Users and Computers (ADUC)**.
-2. Search for the user account
+2. Use the search bar to find the user’s account.
-3. Right-click → **Properties**
+3. Right-click the account and select **Properties**.
-4. Under **Account** tab:
+4. Under the **Account** tab:
-   - Uncheck **“Account is locked out”**
+   - Uncheck **Account is locked out** (if checked)
    - Click **Reset Password**
-   - Set temporary secure password
+   - Enter a secure temporary password
-   - Check **“User must change password at next logon”**
+   - Check **User must change password at next logon**
-5. Notify user securely (not in plaintext email)
+5. Inform the user of the temporary password using a secure method.

-** Post-Action – Verify Success**
+**Post-Action – Verify Success**
-- User logs in successfully
+- User logs in with temporary password
-- Prompted to change password
+- Prompt appears to change password
-- No further login issues
+- User confirms successful login

-** Escalation Criteria**
+**Escalation Criteria**
-- Account is disabled/corrupted
+- Account is disabled
-- Reset fails (group policy block)
+- Password reset fails
-- Account tied to system/service account
+- Account tied to system/service credentials
+- User unable to change password due to policy restrictions

 ---